-The design of the wood floor system for gravity loads will be based on the Western Lumber Product Use Manual as well as information from AE 401: Design of Steel and Wood Structures, BE 462: Design of Wood Structures, and any other structural wood design manuals.
+The design of the wood floor system for gravity loads will be based on the Western Lumber Product Use Manual as well as information from AE 401: Design of Steel and Wood Structures and BE 462: Design of Wood Structures.
 The CMU shear wall design option will be based on the Masonry Building Code.
-The wood shear wall design alternative will use information from existing research on the topic as well as available design guides.
+The wood shear wall design alternative will use information from existing research on the topic.
 Modeling of the structure will be completed in RAM Structural Systems.
-The research methods for this thesis work will also include seeking the advice of professors as well as professionals who are currently researching the use of wood in tall buildings and those designing and implementing tall wood buildings.
+The research methods for this thesis work will also include seeking the advice of Professor Walter Schneider, Ph.D., P.E., as well as professionals currently researching the use of wood in tall buildings and those designing and implementing tall wood buildings.